phillipstm/https-teresaPhillips.github.io-reading-notes-/class-01.md

 ## Compose a short poem describing how HTTP sends data between computers.

+Hi-de-ho, what would you like to know?
+Let's connect quick,
+but the rules need to stick.
+Mission control is a go,
+need to make sure I follow the protoco...l.
+Fastest to be the first,
+to help quench your thirst.

 ## Describe how HTML, CSS, and JS files are “parsed” in the browser.